telraneng/noobaa-core/src/util/README.md

      This will create an object dbg and will create the filename module (e.g. noobaa-core/src/some/module.js will create core.some.module).
 The default log level of the module is 0.

-  2) Calling logX or logX_withbt will compare X to the current level of the module, if the current level is equal or higher, the message will be logged.
+  2) Calling logX or traceX will compare X to the current level of the module, if the current level is equal or higher, the message will be logged.

      ___dbg.log0("This message will be logged since the default level is 0");___